 Opening New Accounts: Part I Personal/Consumer Accounts

-This is part I of a three-part series to be held on May 2, 3, and 4.
+This is part I of a three part series to be held on November 1, 2, and 3.
 The price below is just for part I.

 This two-hour workshop focuses on the risks, procedures, best practices, and compliance requirements for opening Personal and Consumer Accounts.